MarcSlakey/40k/pygame/README.md

-Pygame adaptation of Warhammer 40k tabletop game.
+Pygame adaptation of the Warhammer 40k tabletop game.

 Python and pygame are required to run this program.
 Python 2.7 or newer is recommended.
 To install python, visit https://www.python.org/downloads/.